zatursure/BPB-Wizard-Chinese/README.md

 <h1 align="center">💦 BPB Wizard</h1>

-A wizard to facilitate [BPB Panel](https://github.com/bia-pain-bache/BPB-Worker-Panel) deployments and management.
+This project aims to facilitate the deployment and management process of [BPB Panel](https://github.com/bia-pain-bache/BPB-Worker-Panel) and prevent user mistakes during deployments.
+It supports both Workers and Pages methods and is highly recommended to use.

 <p align="center">
   <img src="assets/wizard.jpg">